MicrosoftDocs/winrt-api/windows.applicationmodel.datatransfer/datatransfermanager_showshareui_2106599435.md

 The options.

 ## -remarks
-We recommend that you use this method only when absolutely necessary.
-Users expect to launch the Share user interface through the Share charm.
-Launching the user interface programmatically can create a confusing user experience.

-As a general rule, use this method only when it isn't obvious to a user that some content is shareable.
-For example, if a user gets a high score in a game, it may not be obvious that they can share that high score with their friends.
-In this situation, it makes sense to use the **showShareUI** method.
+We recommend that you provide the user a Share affordance only when there is something shareable in your app.
+The prominence of the affordance can vary based on the nature of the content.
+For example, if the user gets a high score in a game, you may wish to put a Share button next to the congratulatory message.
+A news app, on the other hand, may put a Share button in an AppBar.

 A [DataPackage](datapackage.md) must have its [Title](datapackagepropertyset_title.md) set in order to be shared.
 Ensure [Title](datapackagepropertyset_title.md) is set before calling this method.